12 Types of Owls in Connecticut

 by Opt1mus76 is licensed under CC BY 2.0

-The Great Gray Owl is a large owl species native to the northern hemisphere and can be found in Connecticut, albeit rarely.
+The Great Gray Owl is a large owl species native to the northern hemisphere.
+It is rarely found in Connecticut.

 They are known for their distinctive appearance: round heads, long necks, and striking gray plumage.